-A VE.Smart Network is a wireless network which allows a number of Victron products to exchange information.
+A VE.Smart Network is a wireless communication network between Victron products.
 It is a wireless technology using Bluetooth Smart.

 The battery voltage data is used to compensate for voltage-drop over the battery cables.
 This ensures that the battery is charged with the exact voltage as configured in the charger - instead of a lower voltage due to resistance in the wiring.